Updated August 26, 2023

 1. Best Small Business Accounting: QuickBooks Online

-QuickBooks Online is an excellent accounting program for small businesses.
+QuickBooks Online is an excellent accounting program for small business owners.
 You can link up your bank accounts and credit cards, as well as over 650 business apps (including Shopify, Square, PayPal, and much more).

 The software goes beyond just business expense tracking.
 It's also packed with features like invoicing, tax deductions, bank reconciliation, inventory tracking, and employee time tracking.

-QuickBooks offers 4 pricing tiers for Quickbooks Online.
-Simple Start, Essentials, Plus, and Advance plans are geared toward small businesses.
-Quickbooks also offers a Self-Employed plan designed for freelancers.[12]
+QuickBooks offers 3 pricing tiers for Quickbooks Online.
+Simple Start, Essentials, and Plus plans are geared toward small business accounts.

 Key Features